 Because we have no rise and punch down and second rise and punch down … when baking gluten-free breads, you’ll want to shape any breads before the rise (they’ll only rise once!).
 Dinner rolls should rise in the shape or tin you would like them to bake in; bread sticks should be formed before rising; cinnamon rolls should rise in their pans; challah must be braided and then allowed to rise.
 Don’t mess with gluten-free dough once it has risen, just bake it!

 Make sure your loaf of bread is actually fully cooked.

 It is very important not to take your bread out of the oven before it is fully cooked.
 If the bread has a rubbery layer at the bottom, this usually means it was not fully cooked.
-The best way to tell if the bread is done is to take a baking thermometer and insert it all the way into the bottom of the loaf (but not touching the pan).
+The best way to tell if the bread is done is to insert an instant read thermometer all the way to the bottom of the loaf (but not touching the pan).
 The temperature should be approximately 205-210º F when it is done.
-Your bread will keep its shape better overcooked than undercooked, so if in doubt, keep it in the oven a bit longer!
+Your bread should keep its shape when it is completely baked.

 If baking by oven method, use metal pans.